VanOvermeire/secrets-manager-macro/README.md

 ## TODOs

 - GitHub actions publish
-- GitHub end-to-end test with deploy lambda and check output

 - Attribute for changing secret name
 - Only allow the passed in `envs` when calling `new`?